drug-design/course/docs/chapters/conformational-analysis.md

 ### A Typical Molecular Dynamics Run
 *[Molecular Dynamics]: Molecular dynamics (MD) is a computer simulation technique which follows the time evolution of a molecular system in 3D.
 Successive integration of Newtons equations of motion over time enables to obtain information about time-dependent properties of the system

-Typically one can generate about 100 conformations and minimize them with molecular mechanics.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/typical-molecular-dynamics-run-96b154a4'><i class='fa fa-play' aria-hidden='true'></i></button>Typically one can generate about 100 conformations and minimize them with molecular mechanics.
 The minimized forms are used as starting points for dynamics simulation varying the time and temperature.
 For each starting point, a number of steps of dynamics at 1 femtosecond intervals are made; the coordinates and energy of each point are recorded.
 The conformation representing every picosecond steps is saved, and finally, at the end of the study, the atoms' trajectories can be displayed as a movie by quickly displaying the sequence of individual frames.
 Throughout the treatments, conformers with low energies are saved (coordinates and energies).
 *[nce]: New Chemical Entity: a compound not previously described.
 *[molecular mechanics]: Molecular mechanics is a is a computer simulation technique for modeling the molecular geometry and energy of a system based on the energy minimization of its potential energy function.
 The set of potential functions used to calculate the energy is known as the force-field.
 *[trajectories]: Trajectory = positions + velocities.